IMProved Reduction of Outcomes: Vytorin Efficacy International Trial - IMPROVE-IT

 Presented by Dr. Michael A. Blazing at the American Heart Association Scientific Sessions, Chicago, IL, November 18, 2014.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Cardio-Oncology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Vascular Medicine, Aortic Surgery, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Nuclear Imaging

 Keywords: ESC Congress, Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Stroke, Neoplasms, Follow-Up Studies, Cholesterol, LDL, Angina, Unstable, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Peripheral Arterial Disease, Simvastatin, Percutaneous Coronary Intervention, Drug Combinations, Azetidines, Niacin, Confidence Intervals, Coronary Artery Bypass, Triglycerides, Lipoproteins, HDL, Muscular Diseases, Diabetes Mellitus, Angiography, AHA Annual Scientific Sessions